About This Chapter

 7. Natural Rate of Unemployment: Graphs & Analysis

-Unemployment is a fact of life.
-In fact, many economists believe there is a natural rate of unemployment.
-In this lesson, you'll learn about the natural rate of unemployment, and how it affects business.
+Many economists believe in a natural rate of unemployment.
+In this lesson, you'll learn about the natural rate of unemployment and how it affects business.

 8. Measuring the Costs of Unemployment